 Looking for a white label video player solution?
 Broadcasters can spend hundreds if not thousands on their setups, from top of the line cameras to hardware encoders that can allow for camera switching, only to have the end product touting another company’s brand which can cheapen the viewer experience.

-Ustream offers a wealth of features to help customize and allow content owners to control a viewer’s experience.
-This is presented as part of a white label video platform, allowing the removal of the Ustream branding and also allowing content owners to insert their own.
+IBM Cloud Video offers a wealth of features to help customize and allow content owners to control a viewer’s experience.
+This is presented as part of a white label video platform, allowing the removal of the IBM Cloud Video branding and also allowing content owners to insert their own.
 This article covers these features in more depth.
-It looks at where and how content owners can remove Ustream branding and insert their own and also how content access can be restricted.
+It looks at where and how content owners can remove IBM Cloud Video branding and insert their own and also how content access can be restricted.
 This includes insight into how content owners can manage elements of the video player, embedding, viewer access, and also the channel page experience.

 - White Label Video Player: Branding